Makulak/PotatoServer/README.md

 - Easy configuration

 ## Startup
-- Create new <YourProject> and add reference to PotatoServer
+- Create new project and add reference to PotatoServer
-- Set <YourProject> as startup
 - Set configuration in `appsettings.json` (more in **Configuration** section)
 - Extend `BaseStartup` in `Startup` class
 ```